Key Highlights of Network Detection and Response (NDR) for Ransomware Detection

 While Endpoint Detection and Response (EDR) focuses on device-level threats, NDR monitors network traffic for both internal (east-west) and external (north-south) activities.
 NDR complements EDR by catching threats that evade endpoint solutions, such as agentless attacks on IoT devices.

-3. Can NDR prevent ransomware attacks?
+3. CCan NDR prevent ransomware before encryption?

-4. Why choose NetWitness for NDR?
+7. Why Choose NetWitness for NDR?